Privacy Policy

 - Protection of facilities.

-- Procurement of security products and contracting of security services.
+- Acquisition of security products and contracting of security services.

 - Minimal privilege.

-- Protection of information in storage and in transit.
+- Protection of information stored and in transit.

 - Prevention against other interconnected information systems.